Malshree dhun: History

 Classic devotional music has been in existence in Nepal for more than a thousand years.
 The time period between 11th to 17th century saw an increase in literary activity in Kathmandu.
 Numerous devotional music, dances, and plays have been found from this era.
 Most experts believe that the literary development during this era culminated in the development of Newa music form.

 The earliest treatise on Malshree dhun found till date is a book in Nepal Bhasa called Sangit Chandra.
-The book was written as an appendix to Natya Shastra by the king of Bhaktapur Jagat Jyoti Malla and his minister Vanshamani Ojha.
+The book was written as an appendix to Natya Shastra by the Newari Malla king of Bhaktapur Jagat Jyoti Malla and his ministers.
 The book elaborates on Bharata Muni's Natya Shastra and Abhinavagupta's Abhinavabharati.
 This was followed by Gayanlochan, written during the reign of Jitamitra Malla.
 Gayanlochan focuses more on introduction to raga (and raginis), their characteristics, and performance.

 Performance

 The sitar, the tabla, the taa and the dhimay are the mainstays of the spiritually uplifting dhun, with some other instruments like the sarangi and flute taking a more subdued role.
 The melody is maintained by the sitar.
 The Malshree music is performed according to a fixed schedule, which is during the Dashain festival.
 There are specific pieces of music which are played during the specific season, specific day of the week and specific hours of the day.